Learning Structural Representations for Recipe Generation and Food Retrieval

 \section{Conclusion}

-In this paper, we have proposed a structure-aware generation network (\textbf{SGN}) for recipe generation, where we are the first to implement the idea of inferring the target language structure to guide the text generation procedure.
-We propose effective ways to address some challenging problems, including unsupervisedly extracting the paragraph structures, generating tree structures from images and using the produced trees for recipe generation and food cross-modal retrieval models.
+In this paper, we have proposed a novel unsupervised learning approach to generate the sentence-level tree structures for the cooking recipes, which can benefit the recipe generation and food cross-modal retrieval tasks.
+To be specific, we propose effective ways to address some challenging problems, including unsupervisedly extracting the paragraph structures, generating tree structures from images and using the tree structures for recipe generation and food cross-modal retrieval models.
 Technically, we extend ON-LSTM to label recipe tree structures using an unsupervised manner.
 In the recipe generation model, we propose to use RNN to generate the tree structures from food images, and adopt the inferred trees to enhance the generation.
 In the cross-modal retrieval model, we integrate the tree structural information into the cooking recipe representations.
 We demonstrate our learned tree structures improve both of the recipe generation and cross-modal model performance.
 We have conducted quantitative and qualitative analysis for both tasks, the results show that models with our proposed tree structures outperform various baseline models.

-We also demonstrate the tree structures learned with unsupervised manner can improve food cross-modal retrieval performance, by adding structural information to cooking instruction representations.
-We have conducted quantitative and qualitative analysis for food retrieval task, the results show that model with tree structure representations outperforms the baseline model by some margin.
-In the future work, we may further extend the framework, to generate tree structures for other types of lengthy paragraphs, since our proposed method offers sentence-level structural understandings on the text.
+However, since the food image semantic structures can hardly be obtained, we attempt to learn the structural information for text only in our proposed framework, while we fail to build the inner semantic relationships for visual data.
+In the future work, we can try to construct the structural representations for the visual data.
+We may extend our current work to cooking video datasets, where the relationships between video frames and the correspondence between recipes and frames can be built.

 \ifCLASSOPTIONcompsoc